Skip to content

 Cleanup

-Cleanup, also known as "unloading" or "destroying" a room, is typically used when the loaded room contexts are no longer needed.
-For example, if you're doing chunking by dynamically loading and unloading parts of a level as the player approaches.
+Cleanup, also known as "unloading" or "destroying" a room, is typically used when the loaded room contents are no longer needed.

 NEWLY CREATED INSTANCES